When it comes to what makes a good business owner, I always narrow it down to two fundamental questions: do they have money and do they have time?

-As a business owner coach Melbourne, I am a firm believer that time is one of the two most important asset for every business owner.
-Every decision you make in your business is geared towards either making money, or saving time.
+As a business owner coach Melbourne, I am a firm believer that time is one of the two most important assets for every business owner.
+Every decision you make in your business is geared towards either making money or saving time.

 While implementing effective time-management techniques for yourself is part of the solution, that’s not the purpose of this blog.